-The 80/20 provision in Section 216 or the IRS code (since amended) stated that a co-op could not earn more than 20 percent of its income from non-residential shareholders -- i.e., commercial spaces.
-If the figure went over 20 percent, the shareholders were not allowed to take advantage of homeowners tax deductions.
-To fix that, owners and developers “divided” their buildings.
+Condops were a category of housing created by owners and developers in the 1980s who wanted to get around a tax rule that said co-op buildings could not earn more than 20 percent of their income from non-residential or commercial spaces.
+If the figure went over 20 percent, the shareholders couldn’t take advantage of certain homeowners tax deductions.
+To fix that, owners and developers divided their buildings.

 What you need to know before buying

 Condops often have substantial and very profitable commercial spaces.
 As there are two distinct entities involved in governing the condop—the residents and the owners of the commercial space—there can be some very real disagreements, says real estate attorney Dean Roberts of Norris McLaughlin.

 For example, the representatives of the ground floor commercial space might resist having to pay for elevators they don’t use.
 Roberts says in one of his condop dealings, the building was half school dormitory, half residential space.

 “On the board, the school had three votes, while the residents had two.
 That means you’re pretty much at the mercy of the school," he says.